AI Vision Sensor#

 centerY#

-centerY returns the y-coordinate of the center of the detected object in pixels as an integer from 0 to 240.
+The centerY property reports the y-coordinate of the center of the detected object in pixels as a whole number from 0 to 240.

 ([AIVision1 v] object [centerY v])